Jesse Sublett: Music career

 Sublett founded The Skunks in January 1978 with bandmates Bill Blackmon and Eddie Munoz.
 Soon thereafter, The Skunks and The Violators (a band that included Sublett on bass guitar along with Kathy Valentine (later of the Go-Go's), Carla Olson, and Marilyn Dean) made their Austin debut at a University of Texas area club called Raul's, marking the beginning of the punk/new wave scene in Austin.

-Sublett left The Violators after six months to concentrate on the Skunks, and the Violators disbanded thereafter, but the Skunks recorded numerous singles, EP's and LP's, and played across the US, including the punk meccas of New York City, CBGB's and Max's Kansas City.
+Sublett left The Violators after six months to concentrate on the Skunks, and the Violators disbanded thereafter, but the Skunks recorded numerous singles, EPs and LPs, and played across the US, including the punk meccas of New York City, CBGB's and Max's Kansas City.
 Sublett sang and played electric bass in the band.
 He also wrote most of the band's original material.
 Munoz left the band at the end of 1978 to join the Plimsouls.
 With his replacement on guitar, Jon Dee Graham, the band saw some touring success as headliners and as opening act for The Clash, The Ramones, and John Cale.
-The band more or less disbanded in 1983 but more recently have performed annual reunion shows at their favorite Austin club, the Continental Club.
+The band more or less disbanded in 1983, but more recently have performed annual reunion shows at their favorite Austin club, the Continental Club.
+The Skunks were inducted in the Austin Music Hall of Fame in 2007.

-Sublett is also credited with naming the "New Sincerity" movement of alternative rock bands that arose in Austin from about 1985 to 1990, and who were perceived as reacting to the more ironic outlook of punk rock and New Wave bands.
+Sublett is credited with naming the "New Sincerity" movement of alternative rock bands that arose in Austin from about 1985 to 1990, and who were perceived as reacting to the more ironic outlook of punk rock and New Wave bands.
 He used the phrase during a casual conversation with his friend, local music writer Margaret Moser.
-Moser began using the term in print, and it ended up becoming the catch phrase for these bands.
+Moser began using the term in print, and it ended up becoming the catchphrase for these bands.

 Sublett played in numerous other ensembles over the years, including Secret Six, Flex, and a stint playing with ex-Rolling Stones guitarist Mick Taylor and Carla Olson, as well as a band called World's Cutest Killers featuring Kathy Valentine, Kelly Johnson (Girlschool) and Jebin Bruni (Public Image Ltd.).
 Sublett currently performs in various club ensembles, variously known as Jesse Sublett's Big Three Trio and The Murder Ballad Show (the latter featuring his longtime collaborator and friend, Jon Dee Graham).
 His most recent musical performances feature his upright bass work, a grittier vocal style and an ongoing fascination with the work of Howlin' Wolf and various jazz, blues and traditional composers.

 Writing career

+Sublett began writing seriously in the 1980s.
+As of 2024, 12 books have been published under his name.